 Using Old Tactics to Change The World

 When a celebrity gives their endorsement to a product, they generate brand recognition and provide a sense of familiarity and trust, which equals sales.
-In fact, just one celebrity endorsement can boost sales of a product by 4% almost immediately, according to Marketwatch, as cited by Forbes.
+In fact, just one celebrity endorsement can boost sales of a product by 4% almost immediately, according to Marketwatch.
 So, if celebrity endorsement can boost product sales, why not use the same model to boost social responsibility?
 The UN has been using Goodwill Ambassadors as representatives for decades.
 Becoming a UN Goodwill Ambassador means going through a vetting system that requires having a sizeable number of followers as well as producing the right kind of image.
-To represent a charity means living your life in accordance with their message, which some celebrities embrace and embody willingly.
+To represent a charity means living your life in accordance with their message, which many celebrities embrace and embody willingly.
 In these cases, celebrity activists can do a world of good.

 Celebrities Are People Too

-In terms of mental illness, abuse and poverty, no one is immune, not even celebrities.
+In terms of mental illness, abuse and poverty, no one is immune, not even celebrities or royalty.
 But unlike the 1 in 10 Americans suffering from depression, celebrities have a platform to shed light.
-Members of the British Royal Family have openly discussed depression and therapy, peeling back the stigma surrounding mental health and celebrity, showing the world that everyone is susceptible.
-Jim Carrey speaks frankly about being homeless as a young teen.
-He is explicitly a part of the conversation surrounding the charities to which he contributes fighting at risk youth and homelessness.
-And he is only one example of celebrities inspired by their pasts.
+Members of the British royal family (as well as estranged members) have openly discussed depression and therapy, peeling back the stigma surrounding mental health and celebrity, showing the world that everyone is susceptible.
+Jim Carrey and Chris Pratt speak frankly about being homeless as a young teen.
+And they are only two examples of celebrities inspired by their pasts.
 Everyone has a story, yet some of us are given a larger stage than others on which to express it.
 Celebrity activists should be commended for embracing such a stage.

 All That Shimmers Is Not Gold (The Cons)